-- No links for this one, but a comment: the reason I was watching traffic so closely when I was walking downtown is because a couple of years ago, I would see multiple news articles about pedestrians in crosswalks being run down in Denver — and then the driver took off.
+- A comment: the reason I was watching traffic so closely when I was walking downtown is because a couple of years ago, I would see multiple news articles about pedestrians in crosswalks being run down in Denver — and then the driver took off.
 Sometimes I’d see 2-3 in a week!
 I finally was able to talk to a Denver cop and ask why.
 His answer: because the penalty for felony hit-and-run were lighter than for drunk driving resulting in death, so they just took their chances.
 Yikes!

 I just got back from a road trip, and seeing someone in a sort-of road rage incident made me roll my eyes — and consider how it could have been different had that driver taken just a few seconds to think, rather than react.

 Spending several days in downtown Denver brought some good food, good friends, and bad drivers.
 Not all of them, of course.
 In fact, most were fine drivers — I was watching — but it’s the bad ones that stand out, right?

 As I was waiting to cross a street, I saw the light for the traffic go yellow, and a driver decided to stop a little sharply.
 She might have made it into the intersection before it went red, but stopped instead.